rulewis/journey-optimizer.en/help/using/push-configuration.md

     ![](assets/test_push_4.png)

-1. In the right pane, enter the name of your schema and description.
+1. On the left side, select the schema.
+In the right pane, enter the name of your schema and description.
 Enable this schema for **[!UICONTROL Profile]**.

     ![](assets/test_push_4b.png)